dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 ## Reuse.Scoped

-`Reuse.Scoped` or specifically its type `CurrentScopeReuse` is the base type for the rest of predefined reuses in DryIoc.
+`Reuse.Scoped` or specifically, its type `CurrentScopeReuse` is the base type for the rest of predefined reuses in DryIoc.
 But before explaining it, let's talk about the notion of Scope.